Expats Living in Vietnam: 10 Essential Laws and Insights Must Know

 10. Protected Species Trade

 Vietnam is a member of the Convention on International Trade in Endangered Species of Wild Fauna and Flora.
 The government is trying its best to stop the illegal trade and prevent it from threatening the biological heritage of Vietnam and Southeast Asia.
-As a result, you will face a long jail time of up to 15 years and a fine of VND 15 billion (US$654) possibility if you are found guilty of hunting or trading endangered or protected species.
+As a result, you will face a long jail time of up to 12 years and a fine of up to VND 1.5 billion if found guilty of hunting or trading endangered or protected species.

 Conclusion